nikolay-qa/rest_api_testing_pytest/README.md

-Flask, REST API, SQL, pytest
+# Stores REST Api
+This is built with Flask, Flask-RESTful, Flask-JWT and Flask-SQLAlchemy. pytest is using as testing framework.